FraunhoferIOSB/EDC-Extension-for-AAS/README.md

 - `client`: Source code for the client extension (automated contract negotiation)
 - `config`: Checkstyle files for code formatting
+- `data-plane-aas`: AAS data plane implementation (following HTTP data plane)
 - `edc-extension4aas`: Source code for the AAS extension
 - `example`: Example use case for the edc-extension4aas and client extension with a preconfigured EDC launcher.
-- `public-api-management`: Small extension for managing outward facing endpoints which require no authentication
+- `public-api-management`: Managing outward facing endpoints (http) which require no authentication

 <!-- ------------------Template Section --------------------------- -->